ssec/polar2grid/py/polar2grid/doc/source/design_overview.rst

 the Backend must scale the real-world value to a value that can be written to the output file(s), whether that be with a simple linear transformation or something more complex.
 For more information, see the :doc:`Backends documentation <backends/index>`.
-For information on writing your own Backend, see the :doc:`Developer's Guide <dev_guide/backends>`.